-Economic: XCST - optional, depending on tree species
+XCST - optional, depending on tree species

-Environmental and social: Maintaining or improving the physical and chemical soil properties is paramount.
+Maintaining or improving the physical and chemical soil properties is paramount.
 Other environmental and social management objectives will be driven by local context.
 Likely to produce an attractive stand with a diverse age structure which is popular for amenity and recreation.